esl/MongooseIM/doc/modules/mod_muc.md

 #### Room deep hibernation

-MongooseIM introduces an addtional option of deep hibernation for unused rooms.
+MongooseIM introduces an additional option of deep hibernation for unused rooms.
 This optimisation works only for persistent rooms as only these can be restored on demand.
 The improvement works as follows:
 1. All room processes are traversed at a chosen `hibernated_room_check_interval`.